-(Cross Reference: CRIM 200) This course is a broad introduction to the study of crime.
-Attention is given to criminological theory; sources of criminological data; legal processes that define crime; types of crime, including homicide, sexual assault, theft, white collar and organized crime and how they relate to social problems.
-Law enforcement, courts and corrections will be discussed.
-This course satisfies a Liberal Arts Studies Program requirement for non-criminology majors.
+(Cross Reference: CRIM 200) An introduction to the study of crime.
+Attention is given to criminological theory; sources of crime data; legal definitions of crime; types of crime, including homicide, sexual assault, theft, white collar and organized crime and their relationship to social problems.
+Basic functions of the criminal justice system are covered.
+This course satisfies a Liberal Arts Studies Program behavioral science requirement for non-criminology majors.